-This inference is accomplished via Gibbs sampling operating over the data as a single batch (see Appendix E in the supplementary materials), which is guaranteed to converge on the optimal answer if given sufficient time to search the hypothesis space (i.e., Gibbs sampling is an optimal inference process).
+This inference is accomplished via Gibbs sampling operating over the data as a single batch, which is guaranteed to converge on the optimal answer if given sufficient time to search the hypothesis space (i.e., Gibbs sampling is an optimal inference process).
 This is part of what makes the modeled learners ideal learners - the inference computation is implemented by an optimal inference process that is not intended to be realistically constrained.
 Instead, humans likely approximate this inference process to accomplish the same computation and execute inference incrementally as data are encountered.